SoftwareAG/c8y-docs/content/users-guide/administration-bundle/managing-applications.md

     * duplicates of subscribed applications (in order to be able to customize them)
-    * web-based applications, either deployed as standalone applications or as plugins deployed into a specific application (e.g. a widget to the Cockpit dashboard)
+    * web-based applications, either deployed as standalone applications or as plugins deployed into a specific application (for example, a widget to the Cockpit dashboard)
     * server-side business logic deployed through microservices